More... (Montell Jordan album)

-More… is the second studio album by American singer Montell Jordan, released on August 27, 1996 through Def Jam Recordings.
+More… is the second studio album by American singer Montell Jordan, released on August 27, 1996 through Def Soul and Def Jam Recordings, Being the first release under the former latter.
 Though the album performed not as well on the US Billboard charts as his previous album, only making it to #47 on the Billboard 200, More… nevertheless was certified gold by the RIAA on May 21, 1997.
 The album also spawned three hit singles, "I Like", "Falling" and "What's on Tonight", the later two being certified gold by the RIAA.
 "Bounce 2 This" also appeared on the ending credits to The Nutty Professor.